Deepshikha1211/SakhiJunction/README.md

 ## 💬 Feedback

 We’d love to hear from you!
-Open an issue or contact us for suggestions on kritikasawhney1010@gmail.com.

-## 📢 Show Some Love

-If you like Sakhi Junction, please ⭐ the repo and share it with your network! <br>
-"Empowering women is a movement.
-Join us for a stronger, safer world."<br>

-## © 2025 Team She Codes
-#HackWithHer #sheCodes #SakhiJunction #WomenInTech #TechForGood #IEEE #Edifecs #Innovation #Hackathon #Teamwork #WomenEmpowerment